In the Beginning... (album)

-In the Beginning... is the debut studio album by American heavy metal band Malice, released on 1985 by Atlantic.
+In the Beginning... is the debut studio album by American heavy metal band Malice, released in 1985 by Atlantic.

 Tracks 1, 3, 4, 7 and 10 were recorded at Total Access Studios in Redondo Beach, California and produced by Michael Wagener, while tracks 2, 5, 6, 8 and 9 were recorded at Pasha Studio and Cherokee Recording Studio in Hollywood, California and produced by Ashley Howe.

 Critical reception

-Billboard gave the album a positive reviewing stating the band was "more...than leather and studs", citing the strong production value highlighted by the tracks "Rockin' with You", "No Haven for the Raven", and "The Unwanted".
+Billboard gave the album a positive review, stating the band was "more...than leather and studs", citing the strong production value highlighted by the tracks "Rockin' with You", "No Haven for the Raven", and "The Unwanted".